 You don’t need to get fancy with your job posting, we used a simple google doc to lay out exactly who we’re looking for.
 We even created a template to make it faster for each new hire as many of the company information stays the same.

 The goal of the application process is to collect as many qualified people as possible.
 Don't worry about having to go through a ton of applicants, there’s a way to automate your process to quickly filter out anyone who can’t follow basic instructions – this will save you a TON of time weeding out people that are a bad fit.

 This is for those who apply and get through to the next round of the hiring process.
 If you want to know more about Canned Responses, check out this tutorial.

 Here’s what our canned response looks like:

 You'll want to create filters within your email to automatically sort through the applications.
 This way you can have the people that followed your instructions sent through to the next stage and the rest will be filtered out.
 This stage is to get rid of people with bad attention to detail such as forgetting to include a link you asked for.
 For more info on creating filters, check here.

 Here's an example of what our filters look like:

 The link to this questionnaire form will be in the canned response that those who get through stage 1 receive.
-This form can be created in Google forms, however, we like Typeform because they are sexy AF.
+This form can be created in Google forms, however, we like Tally because they are sexy AF.

 For the questionnaire content, the point of the survey is to get some insights into how the person thinks so ask questions that will make people give extensive answers and real-life scenarios.
 You should customize the questions depending on the job the person is applying for.
 For example, a marketing assistant would be given different questions than someone applying for a design position.